victor-rene/kivy-test/README.md

 Licence
 -------

-As a Kivy application, all Kivy licenses apply to kivy-test.
+As a Kivy application, all Kivy licences apply to kivy-test.

 - Kivy is released under the terms of the MIT License.
 Please refer to the LICENSE file.